 Under regulations implemented by the SEC under the Dodd-Frank Act, Farmer Mac must disclose the ratio of annual total compensation of its Chief Executive Officer to the median total compensation of all of Farmer Mac's employees (excluding the Chief Executive Officer) for the most recently completed fiscal year.
-Excluding Farmer Mac's President and Chief Executive Officer, Farmer Mac employed 120 individuals on December 18, 2020, the second to last pay date of the year ("determination date"), all of whom were working on a full-time basis at that time.
-Farmer Mac is using the same median employee in its pay ratio calculation from the prior fiscal year because that employee's circumstances have not changed.
-Farmer Mac's employee population remained materially consistent and its employee compensation arrangements have not materially changed between 2019 and 2020, so the use of the same median employee did not result in a significant change to our pay ratio disclosure.
+Farmer Mac identified its median employee for 2021 by examining its payroll records for the year-to-date gross earnings of all individuals, excluding Farmer Mac's President and Chief Executive Officer, who were employed by Farmer Mac on December 17, 2021, the second to last pay date of the year ("determination date"), all of whom were working on a full-time basis at that time.
+Farmer Mac is not using the same median employee in its pay ratio calculation from the prior fiscal year because that employee has already been used for three consecutive years.
+Excluding Farmer Mac's President and Chief Executive Officer.
+Farmer Mac employed 153 individuals as of the determination date.
+The year-to-date gross earnings consisted of the following for each individual employed by Farmer Mac as of the determination date: base salary, annual shortterm incentive compensation received for service during 2021, and the grant date fair value of any equity award granted during 2021.